 F-1 Employees Working Under OPT or STEM-OPT

 Only certain F-1 employees are eligible for the STEM-OPT.
 To determine if you are eligible for the STEM-OPT please look at the page 3 of your I-20 and the line that says "Primary Major."
 Your area of study and a six digit code (xx.xxxx) will be listed there.
-Once you have the six digit code, you can see if it is listed on the STEM-OPT CIP Code List. (or pdf of STEM-OPT Eligibility List).
+Once you have the six digit code, you can see if it is listed on the STEM Designated Degree Program List.
 If your code is listed, you must apply for the STEM-OPT extension with the assistance of your F-1 sponsoring institution.
 Please contact your DSO for additional assistance.

 Vanderbilt University is an E-Verify employer.
-As such, we are able to utilize the benefit of the STEM-OPT extension which allows certain employees in the disciplines of Science, Technology, Engineering and Mathematics an additional 17 months of OPT.
-Therefore, these particular employees are eligible for 29 months of employment in the area of their academic discipline.
-Vanderbilt's E-Verify number is required on the I-765 application when a STEM-OPT extension is requested.
-Vanderbilt's Company Identification Number is 29832 and the Client Company ID number is 573107.
+As such, we are able to utilize the benefit of the STEM-OPT extension.
+Vanderbilt's Company Identification Number is 29832 and the Client Company ID number is 1250261.
 The I-765 asks for either the company identification number or the client company ID number.
-It may be best to provide the Client Company ID number of 573107 as that number is specific to Vanderbilt.
-If you are filing the I-765 STEM--OPT online you must add three zeros to the number: "000573107."
+It may be best to provide the Client Company ID number of 1250261 as that number is specific to Vanderbilt.
+If you are filing the I-765 STEM--OPT online you must add three zeros to the number: "0001250261."